kklimonda/neutron/doc/source/devref/address_scopes.rst

 To implement floating IPs crossing scope boundaries, the L3 agent needs to know the target scope of the floating ip.
-The fixed address is not enough to disambiguate because, theoretically, there could be overlapping addresses from different scopes.
+The fixed address is not enough to disambiguate because, theoritically, there could be overlapping addresses from different scopes.
 The scope is computed [#]_ from the floating ip fixed port and attached to the floating ip dict under the 'fixed_ip_address_scope' attribute.
 Here's what the json looks like (trimmed)::